 Paramedic to Nurse Bridge Degree Programs

-In order to become a registered nurse, individuals are required to complete a nursing diploma, Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN).
-The majority of these programs are entry-level and provide students with a fundamental understanding of the healthcare field and medical terminology in addition to specific nursing procedures.
+In order to become a registered nurse, individuals are required to complete a nursing diploma, Associate of Science in Nursing (ASN) or Bachelor of Science in Nursing (BSN) and pass the National Council Licensure Examination for Registered Nurses, or NCLEX-RN.
+Most of these programs are entry-level and provide students with a fundamental understanding of the healthcare field and medical terminology, in addition to specific nursing procedures.
 A certified paramedic interested in becoming a nurse, however, already has an educational and professional background in the healthcare field, and he or she needs only to enroll in a bridge program to gain the specific nursing skills, clinical experience and degree necessary to work as a nurse.

-A paramedic to RN bridge program provides students with an understanding of adult health issues, community health issues, nursing concepts, nursing science, pharmacology and more.
+Many schools offer paramedic to RN bridge programs at the associate's degree level.
+They provide students with an understanding of adult health issues, community health issues, nursing concepts, nursing science, pharmacology and more.
 Such programs typically take three semesters to complete and include at least one module related to clinical nursing skills.

 Accredited paramedic to nurse bridge programs are only available to individuals who have passed the national registry examination for EMT-Paramedics.
 Some schools also require incoming students to complete an entrance examination proving they have the sufficient knowledge of paramedic medicine necessary to begin a bridge program.